 Two weeks later, on April 4, I took leave of my parents, siblings and friends, and the journey began.

 They herded us from the boat and into railway cars for transportation to Winnipeg and employment there.
 There were not many jobs anywhere, only farm work.
 I went to work for a Swedish farmer on the prairies in a town named Mozart in Saskatchewan.
 He was the worst employer I ever had.
 I stayed there for two months and the working conditions were so bad there.
-Up at 4 am and worked until 9 or 10 pm and sometimes 11 pm.
+I was up at 4 am and worked until 9 or 10 pm and sometimes, 11 pm.